 Los Angelenos Love To Complain About Traffic But Traffic Is So Bad Because They Absolutely Suck At Driving

 Everyone complains about rush hour.
-The roads get jammed with bumper to bumper traffic.
-It’s a nightmare.
-Except that’s seldom actually the case– there’s almost never bumper to bumper anything here.
-If you were to take a bird’s eye view of the roads in LA during rush hour you’d see huge pieces of road not being used, huge spaces between cars.
-I’m guessing you could safely fit about twice as many vehicles on the road at any given time.
-What seems to happen here is people are slavish about keeping a distance in front of their vehicle, going well beyond the general one car length for every 10 mph rule.
-Another version of this rule is the 2 second rule, which states that if you were to pick a point on the side of the road up ahead of you, it should take 2 seconds between the time the vehicle in front of you passes it and you pass it.
-It’s a good rule.
-If you’re actually driving at a consistently speedy clip.
-When you’re driving at 10, 20, 30 mph you really have to be dense to need that much space in order to be able to react in time to changes.
-People will vigorously preserve this cushion in front of them at the expense of reaching any sort of practical speed.
+“The roads get jammed with bumper to bumper traffic.”
+“It’s a nightmare.”
+Except there’s never bumper to bumper anything here.
+If you were to take a bird’s eye view of the roads in LA during rush hour you’d see huge spaces between cars and that means huge pieces of road not being used.
+I’m guessing you could safely fit about twice as many vehicles on the road at any given time which means there are not too many cars on the road.
+People will vigorously preserve an overzealous cushion in front of them at the expense of reaching any sort of practical speed.
 Which means an oppressive number of drivers are consistently driving well below the speed limit even though there is nothing in front of them impeding their progress.
+You don’t don’t need five car lengths of space when you’re going 20.
 To even further fly in the face of reason, people will keep multiple car lengths of space in front of them while stopped at red lights, where there is absolutely no danger of having to stop short.

 Which is why I encounter this buffoonery multiple times every day: